This Alluring Dark Elf Has the Heart of a Middle-Aged Man!: Characters

+A 43-year-old, formerly male, salaryman who wakes up one day in a fantasy world as a beautiful female dark elf with vast magical potential.
+Having never been any good at expressing herself, she had no family, lover, or even any friends in her previous world.
+While she initially continues to wander aimlessly through her new life, things begin to change when, to make ends meet, she applies to become an adventurer and forms a party with a group of rookies half her age, causing the former middle-aged man to slowly open her heart.

 Media

 Light novel

 Written by Yūhi Shimano, This Alluring Dark Elf Has the Heart of a Middle-Aged Man! began serialization on Kadokawa Corporation's Kakuyomu website on January 8, 2022.
 It was later acquired by Shufu to Seikatsu Sha who began publishing the series with illustrations by Naji Yanagida under their PASH!
 Books light novel imprint on June 2, 2023.
-Three volumes have been released as of August 1, 2025.
+Four volumes have been released as of March 6, 2026.

 In December 2024, Cross Infinite World announced that they had licensed the series for English publication.